rails/rails/guides/source/getting_started.md

 part of capturing the hierarchical relationship that exists between posts and comments.

-TIP: For more information on routing, see the "Rails Routing from the Outside In":routing.html guide.
+TIP: For more information on routing, see the [Rails Routing](routing.html) guide.

 ### Generating a Controller